chaugaialberteinstein/DEC04_scraping_newegg/README.md

     - Biểu diễn mối liên hệ giữa giá sản phẩm và rating của người dùng

-Project Description: Scraping Graphic Card Products from Newegg Website using BeautifulSoup in Python This project focuses on scraping graphic card product data from the Newegg website, specifically targeting multiple brands.
+## Project Description :shipit: : Scraping Graphic Card Products from Newegg Website using BeautifulSoup in Python
+This project focuses on scraping graphic card product data from the Newegg website, specifically targeting multiple brands.
 The project aims to extract information from 100 pages, resulting in approximately 3600 items.
 The project workflow can be summarized as follows:

-1. Extraction (main.py):
+## 1. Extraction (main.py):

 The Python script main.py is developed using an IDE such as PyCharm.
 BeautifulSoup library is utilized to scrape data based on HTML tags.
 The Google Developer tools (F12) can assist in inspecting the webpage structure and identifying relevant tags for data extraction.